 The injunction stems from a complaint filed by the Federal Trade Commission (FTC), alleging that Student Debt Doctor has been violating federal trade and telemarketing laws, defrauding consumers by charging upfront fees with the promise of reducing or eliminating student loan debt.
 The FTC is also seeking compensation for Student Debt Doctor’s former clients, many of whom were charged an upfront $750 fee and were not enrolled in any program to reduce or resolve their student debts.
 Many even found themselves deeper in debt than before they had consulted with the company.

-Unfortunately, given the enormous amount of student loan debt in the United States right now, it’s to be expected that some unscrupulous companies are going to try and take advantage of stressed out consumers looking for a solution.
-So it’s worth remembering what is and isn’t possible when it comes to student loan debt, as well as the signs that a student loan "relief" program is very likely a scam.
+Unfortunately, given the enormous amount of student loan debt in the United States right now (to the tune of $1.3 trillion, trailing only mortgage debt as the largest source of consumer debt in the country), it’s to be expected that some unscrupulous companies are going to try and take advantage of stressed out consumers looking for a solution.
+So it’s worth remembering what is and isn’t possible when it comes to student loan debt, as well as the signs that a student loan forgiveness program is very likely a scam.

 For anyone toiling away under mounds of student loan debt (the class of 2016 left school with an average of just over $37,000 in student loan debt), the idea that your debt could just disappear overnight is an enormously appealing one.
 Unfortunately, it’s deeply unlikely.